-Car Safety Features that could Potentially Cause Harm in a Car Accident
+Car Safety Features May Cause Problems in an Accident

 For safety devices, seat belts and airbags can be the cause of severe injuries.